 Bring apples into your homeschool with any of these fun apple books.
 See how they grow or how you can turn them into treats.
 We’re a huge fan of apple bread and apple chips.

 To extend the activity, read your favorite apple books from the library.
 Learn exactly what an apple tree goes through from seed to full-grown tree.
-What happens in the winter?
+Look at what happens in the winter.
 You may also find the different varieties of apples that are grown in each country.

 My favorite apple is Macintosh but they’re not good for baking with but really good on their own.